jorgenfar/netlight-node-workshop/README.md

 const compliments = require('./compliments.json');
 ```

-### E. Refactor your code
+### E. Add logic

-Now, to clearly seperate our logic, we can move our code to get a random compliment into the same file as where we load `compliments.json`.
+Now, to clearly separate our logic, we can move our code to get a compliment into the same file as where we load `compliments.json`.
-We call this file  `compliments.js`.
-This file will be the content of our npm package, along with `compliments.json`.
+We call this file  `index.js`.
+This file will be the our npm package, along with `compliments.json`.

-It is important that we remember to export the random function.
+It is important that we remember to export the functions that we want to use in other places.

 ```javascript
 // Will load the compliments as an array